sohailanwaralmani74/utility-tools/webp-to-avif.md

     <h3>5.
 Do I need to install any software?</h3>
     <p>
       Not at all!
-This <strong>WebP to AVIF converter</strong> works directly in your web browser without any installations or plugins.
+This <strong>Webp to AVIF converter</strong> works directly in your web browser without any installations or plugins.
     </p>

     <h3>6.
 Does this tool work on mobile devices?</h3>